Louisiana Postpones Presidential Primary Over Coronavirus Fears

 Louisiana will delay its presidential primary election by more than two months over coronavirus fears, becoming the first state to do so.

-The state had at least 33 presumptive positive test results for people with coronavirus as of Friday morning.
+The state had more than 35 presumptive positive test results for people with coronavirus as of Friday morning.

 The primary had been scheduled for April 4 but will now be on June 20.